abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/17-Create an Azure Policy.md

     | Location | **(US) East US** |
     | | |

-1. Notice the error which is disallowing to create stoarge account in east us region which block by the policy.
+1. 1.
+Notice the error that disallows to create of a storage account in the east us region which is blocked by the policy.

      ![](../images/lab17-image8.png)